nkpe/Personal_Portfolio/README.md

 # Features to be implemented
 * GitHub and LinkIn links add to contact page.
 * Scroll animations on the about page, to show each text block when it appears on screen.
-* Links to project pages from portfolio page.
+* Links to project pages from portfolio page - The coding projects, once hosted, can link through to its hosting link.

 # Technologies used
 * HTML 5